Retail, E-commerce Cybersecurity

-Companies use Threatcare to validate cybersecurity through threat simulation.
-Threatcare, an Austin-based SaaS company, is the leader in proactive cyber defense.
+Companies use The Threatcare Suite through threat simulation.
+Threatcare, an Austin-based SaaS company, is the leader in proactive data security.

 Today, breaches of data involving the retail and E-commerce industries is at an all-time high.
 A recent analysis noted that the number of data breaches increased by 53.6 percent in 2016, when compared to a similar time frame from the previous year, and 38 percent of those targeted e-commerce Web sites.
 Of those, 43 percent of hacks/cyber attacks targeted small businesses, because their data systems are usually under-protected.
 The result: Massive financial losses, some resulting in the closure of the business.

 So that’s why it is vital for E-commerce retailers to get serious about protecting customers’ (and their own) data.
 Not only is a failure to protect information systems potentially expensive, but the hit businesses take to their reputations can also be crippling.

 There are a number of ways, fortunately, for online retailers and E-commerce firms to better protect their data:

 - Use of a secure E-commerce platform: By hosting e-commerce sites on platforms that support sophisticated programming languages, retailers can obtain much better protection.
 According to BuildWith, an Australian Internet services company, more than 663,000 websites operate on WooCommerce, which is WordPress’ plug-in.
 Why?
 Because it’s low-cost, easy to set up and carries a high degree of security.